IRNAS/irnas-east-software/docs/configuration.md

 # Create a zip folder of samples
 ```

+### Copied build artefacts

+Which build artefacts are copied and renamed from `build/zephyr` to the
+`release` subfolders depends on what kind of build was done:

+- If a default build was done then `zephyr.bin`, `zephyr.hex`, `zephyr.elf`
+  files are copied and renamed.
+- If a MCUBoot or TF-M build was done then `dfu_application.zip`,
+  `app_update.bin`, `merged.hex`, `zephyr.elf` files are copied and renamed.

+In both cases the file extensions are preserved.

 ## Resources for beginners

 This document assumes knowledge of several different concepts: